 - Racial Equity Investing: The Time Is Now | Cambridge Associates

 - Connecting the Dots: The Intersection of Economic Equality, Racial Justice, and Sustainable Investing | Community Capital Management

 - Visit our “What are my peers doing?” page for a comprehensive guide

-Commit to discussing racial equity at investment committee meetings to have conversations necessary to assess how your investments provide solutions to or perpetuate racial, gender, and other forms of inequality
+Commit to discussing racial equity at investment committee meetings to have conversations necessary to explore how racial, gender and social equity considerations are key to meeting your fiduciary duty requirements

 - Sign on to Confluence Philanthropy's Belonging Pledge with committing to " discussing racial equity at our next investment committee meeting.
 We will move our agenda forward on this.
 We will share our next steps and results (perhaps privately), so that we can help to identify industry-wide barriers and the technical resources required to advance the practice of investing with a racial equity lens.”